scality/Zenko/docs/docsource/operation/Dashboards/Grafana.rst

       credentials using the default configuration, the Grafana credentials will be overwritten on every Helm upgrade command.**

-3. Upgrade Zenko.
-From Zenko/kubernetes/zenko, enter:
+3. Upgrade XDM.
+From XDM/kubernetes/zenko, enter:

    ::